 The first alternative that was considered but rejected is to ban plastic carryout bags, but not charge for paper bags at retailers in the Study Area.
 CEQA Guidelines § 15126.6 requires that an EIR consider a range of reasonable alternatives to a proposed project, which would feasibly obtain most of the basic objectives of the project but would avoid or substantially lessen any of the significant effects of the project.
-This alternative was rejected because it would not deter customers from using paper bags, which have greater impacts related to air quality, GHG emissions, and water quality than plastic bags on a per bag basis.
+This alternative was rejected because it would not deter customers from using paper bags, thereby resulting in greater use of paper bags when compared to the proposed project.
+Because paper bags, which have greater impacts related to air quality, GHG emissions, and water quality than plastic bags on a per bag basis, the greaterincreased use of paper bags under this alternative would lead to greater environmental impacts.
 In addition, this alternative would not achieve the Proposed Ordinance's objective of promoting a shift toward the use of reusable carryout bags by retail customers to as great a degree as would occur with the Proposed Ordinance.
 Objectives of the Proposed Ordinance are outlined in Section 2.0, Project Description.